 Estela was born in Barcelona 1983 and is an independent dance performer, teacher, choreographer and rehearsal director based in London.

 She began dancing at her local dance school Escola de Dansa Madó before moving to the UK in 2001 to continue her training at Central School of Ballet.
+During her training she was invited to perform with DV8 (The Cost of Living), Kirov Ballet (La Bayadere) and Northern Ballet Theatre (Swan Lake).
 After graduation she worked with Cannes Jeune Ballet Rosella HIghtower (France 2004-2006) and IT Dansa (Spain 2006-2008) before joining Rambert Dance Company touring internationally from 2008 to 2014.

 Since 2014 she continues to collaborate independently with a variety of artists and dance companies as a performer and/or assistant director.
 These include Shobana Jeyasingh Dance, Marcos Morau - La Veronal, Humanoove - Didy Veldman, Russell Maliphant, Patricia Okenwa, New Movement Collective, AVA Dance Company - Avatara Ayuso, OJO Collective, Renaud Wiser Dance Company, Malgorzata Dzierzon, Hubert Essakow, Goddard|Nixon Project, Miguel Altunaga, Dane Hurst, Mbulelo Ndabeni|N'da Dance Company, Ariadna Montfort.